Immutablemike/gittalker/README.md

 - **Slack** for the amazing platform and developer tools
 - **GitHub** for hosting our code and community
 - **Contributors** who help make GitTalker better every day
+- Built with ❤️ for the developer community who inspired authentic AI interactions

 ---